taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka doesn't react.
 Fili tries again.

-Fili: **"Does your mechapet eat?
-What's its name again, Iri?"**
+Fili: **"You said your mechapet's name is Iri?
+Is that short for iridescent?"**

 Asoka still shows no reaction.
 Fili's smile drops and he looks down.

-Fili: **"It's ok to feel pain, but please, you must eat.
-It would dishonour your entire Haven if you were to starve yourself to death."**
+Fili: **"It's ok to feel pain, but please...eat something.
+It's even harder to process difficult emotions when you're hungry."**

 Asoka finally looks at Fili.
 After a moment, Asoka reaches for a raspberry.
 Fili smiles encouragingly.

 ### Page 11

 A scratch at the door.
 Eireena enters with Serena.
 Fili stands and bows.

+Fili: **"Ah, High Priestess!
+Good morning."**

 Asoka also stands, abruptly remembering their manners as Iri darts to their shoulder and hides behind their hair.
 While standing, Asoka knocks over the raspberries.
 Asoka looks mortified.

-Asoka: **"Oh no!
-I'm so sorry!"**

 Asoka rushes to pick up the scattered raspberries.
 Eireena holds up a hand to stop Asoka and smiles wryly as Serena calmly gathers the rest of the raspberries, which mostly scattered in her direction anyway.

-Eireena: **"Please, eat those, and sit."**
+Eireena: **"Those should all be in your mouth already."**

 Serena returns the raspberries to their bowl, and Fili exits.
 Asoka sits on their bed futon, obediently shoving a raspberry into their mouth, while Serena and Eireena sit on floor cushions.

-Eireena: **"Asoka, I want to tell you why the Peacekeepers visited us last night.
-Is this something you think you can hear right now?"**

-Asoka looks at Eireena, suddenly scared.
-The raspberries in Asoka's hand have been crushed by their sudden tension.

-Eireena: **"If you hear what I have to say, and all you want is to hide some place safe for the rest of your life, I guarantee that you will have that place with us.
-Do you understand?"**

-Asoka nods: **"Yes"**
+Asoka: **"Sorry, I'm still a little jumpy..."**

+Eireena: **"Of course.
+Yesterday was a tragedy, and you will need time to process and heal."**

+Asoka: **"Thanks...um, High Priestess?"**

+Eireena: **"Yes?"**

+Asoka: **"Why did the Peacekeepers come last night?
+Was it...was it about the werewolves?"**

+Eireena: **"...Are you sure you want to hear this now?"**

+Asoka hesitates, momentarily scared and pained.
+Then they meet Eireena's gaze.

+Asoka: **"Yes."**

 ### Page 12

-Eireena: **"Good.
-Last night, Lieutenant Colonel Santiago Garcia of the World Government Peacekeepers told the Green Haven Clarksville Council that he has received multiple reports of the Green Havens being attacked by large wolf-like creatures.
-We also learned that Demario Jones has convinced the Underground Cities to refuse sanctuary for the Biononymous, saying that there is already massive overcrowding.
-I don't know how he thinks he can feed [800 thousand people](https://en.wikipedia.org/wiki/Demography_of_the_United_States) without the Green Havens..."**
+Eireena: **"Very well.
+Last night, Lieutenant Colonel Santiago Garcia of the World Government Peacekeepers informed me that due to overcrowding in the Underground Cities, all Biononymous must now be permanently housed above ground.
+Given what happened to your Haven last night, you can imagine why this concerns us..."**

 A panel of flashback: the salivating fangs, the terribly cold eyes, a sense of impossibly fast movement for something so large.

-Eireena: **"Anyway, the Colonel claims that although they can track these creatures, the creatures move too quickly for the Peacekeepers to hunt them down.
-Nonetheless, he offered to station a platoon of 40 Peacekeepers at our Green Haven as protection, in case the creatures try to attack us."**

-Eireena lets her cynicism creep onto her face.

-Eireena: **"We have no choice but to accept...our ties with the Underground Cities are cut, and soon, I fear that no Green Haven will be without World Government military presence.
-I don't need to say how much this will compromise our dedication to anonymity and a life free from surveillance."**
+Serena: **"When I shared our reports of the wolf-creatures and our concerns about the safety of the Havens, the Colonel insisted on leaving 10 Peacekeepers here for our protection, even after we reminded him that Biononymous law forbids any military presence in the Havens.
+We couldn't refuse, given the circumstances."**

+Asoka: **"But...if they really want to protect us, 10 Peacekeepers won't be enough!
+The werewolves are huge, and the pack yesterday was at least 4 strong..."**

+Serena: **"For the record, the colonel didn't look surprised at *all* when we mentioned the wolf creatures."**

+Asoka: **"I don't understand...don't they need us to grow food for them?
+If they're gonna break our laws, why don't they give us some real protection?"**

 Eireena now looks hard at Asoka.

-Eireena: **"If you take your sanctuary with us, this is the life we forsee having to accept.
-However...if you feel able to travel a more dangerous path...there is another option."**
+Eireena: **"...Asoka, when did you make apprentice?"**

+Asoka: **"Two years ago, on my 14th birthday.
+Why?"**

+Eireena: **"I see.
+I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
+Do you accept?"**

 ## Diagram 3: Major Neurotransmitters